igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 in-memory DB.
 Consequently, I re-implemented the `findForDateRangeWithPessimisticWriteLocking` method, which was moved from the **BookingRepository** class to the [**CustomizedBookingRepository**](https://github.com/igor-baiborodine/campsite-booking/blob/v4.3.0/src/main/java/com/kiroule/campsite/booking/api/repository/CustomizedBookingRepositoryImpl.java)
 , and added a new [**BookingServiceImplConcurrentTestIT**](https://github.com/igor-baiborodine/campsite-booking/blob/v4.3.0/src/test/java/com/kiroule/campsite/booking/api/service/BookingServiceImplConcurrentTestIT.java)
-class with integration tests for optimistic and pessimistic locking.
+class that contains integration tests for optimistic and pessimistic locking.
 All these code modifications were inspired by ["Testing Pessimistic Locking Handling with Spring Boot and JPA"](https://blog.mimacom.com/testing-pessimistic-locking-handling-spring-boot-jpa/)
 , another great article by Andrey Zahariev-Stoev, and are based on the source code from the corresponding GitHub [repository](https://github.com/andistoev/testing-pessimistic-locking-handling-spring-boot-jpa-mysql).